 The South China Sea is considered to be one of the busiest waterways in the world and is a significant gateway for trade and merchant shipping.
 The South China Sea disputes are maritime and island claims between different sovereign states in the region.
-The countries party to these disputes are China, Brunei, Taiwan, the Philippines, Vietnam, and Malaysia and are geopolitically located in the Indo-Pacific region.
+Parties to these disputes are China, Brunei, Taiwan, the Philippines, Vietnam, and Malaysia and are geopolitically located in the Indo-Pacific region.

 This article will provide the following relevant facts on the South China Sea dispute from the IAS Exam perspective: